 If you feel overwhelmed and lack an effective support system of friends and family, consider tapping into the services of a crisis hotline.
 These are called by various names: distress centers, crisis centers, suicide prevention centers, etc. Their telephone numbers can often be found in the first page(s) of your telephone directory.
 If you cannot find a number for a center in your area, try phoning directory assistance at 4-1-1.

 In the United States, you can call 1-800-273-TALK.
 See: http://www.suicidepreventionlifeline.org/ They will direct you to a crisis center in your area.

 Crisis centers/distress centers/ etc are often confidential services that you can phone up at any time of the day or night for support.
 You can usually remain anonymous.

 Wikipedia lists suicide crisis lines for many countries from Australia to the United States at: https://en.wikipedia.org/ Although these lines are often called "suicide prevention lines" or "crisis lines." most of the people calling are not suicidal, not in crisis, but are in distress.
 So, don't be reluctant to call them because you are not suicidal or in crisis.

 Throughout North America, committing suicide or attempting to commit suicide is no longer a criminal offense.
 However, helping another person commit suicide is generally considered a criminal act.
 A few exceptions are:

 There were four failed ballot initiatives between 1991 and 2000:

-Between 1994 and 2010, there have been in excess of 75 legislative bills to legalize PAS in at least 21 states.
+Between 1994 and 2016, there have been in excess of 75 legislative bills to legalize PAS in at least 21 states.
 Almost all failed to become law.
 4

 For frequent updates on assisted suicide topics, consult: